 Education in Applied Statistics

-If you are interested in a statistical career in the insurance sector or are looking to integrate analytics into your insurance organization, consider Michigan Technological University’s Masters in Statistics Online.
+If you are interested in a statistical career in the insurance sector or are looking to integrate analytics into your insurance organization, consider Michigan Technological University’s Masters in Applied Statistics Online.
 The program is available entirely online and offers coursework in probability and statistics that are essential for work as an actuary or statistician in insurance.
 The program also emphasizes essential communication and leadership skills.

 If you are ready for a career in an environment that is challenging and expanding, the role of a statistician in the insurance sector may be the right choice for you.